 In the fourth quarter of 2022, we began a restructuring initiative covering all of our reportable segments designed to reduce costs, streamline operations, consolidate facilities and implement other strategic changes to the overall organization.
-We have incurred and expect to incur costs primarily for employee severance, inventory or other asset write-downs, and exiting facilities.
-This plan is scheduled to be substantially complete by the end of 2024 with an estimated total incurred cost of between \$25 million and \$35 million.
+We have incurred costs primarily for employee severance, inventory or other asset write-downs, and exiting facilities.
+This plan was completed in 2024 with a total incurred cost of \$30 million.